 A graduate of this programme would be recognised by significant leadership potential underpinned by expertise in international business.

-- Online application is open for course commencing in 15th September 2017.
+- Online application is open for course commencing 9th September 2020.

 - Please attach and upload any documents such as transcripts, CV, other details relevant to the application.